T. E. Lawrence: Travels, antiquities, and archaeology

-At age 15, Lawrence and his schoolfriend Cyril Beeson cycled around Berkshire, Buckinghamshire, and Oxfordshire, visiting almost every village's parish church, studying their monuments and antiquities, and making rubbings of their monumental brasses.
+At the age of 15, Lawrence cycled with his schoolfriend Cyril Beeson around Berkshire, Buckinghamshire and Oxfordshire, visiting almost every village's parish church, studying their monuments and antiquities, and making rubbings of their monumental brasses.
 Lawrence and Beeson monitored building sites in Oxford and presented the Ashmolean Museum with anything that they found.
 The Ashmolean's Annual Report for 1906 said that the two teenage boys "by incessant watchfulness secured everything of antiquarian value which has been found."
 In the summers of 1906 and 1907, Lawrence toured France by bicycle, sometimes with Beeson, collecting photographs, drawings, and measurements of medieval castles.
 In August 1907, Lawrence wrote home: "The Chaignons & the Lamballe people complimented me on my wonderful French: I have been asked twice since I arrived what part of France I came from".

 From 1907 to 1910, Lawrence read history at Jesus College, Oxford.
-In July and August 1908 he cycled 2200 mi solo through France to the Mediterranean and back researching French castles.
+In July and August 1908, he cycled 2200 mi solo through France to the Mediterranean and back, researching French castles.
 In the summer of 1909, he set out alone on a three-month walking tour of crusader castles in Ottoman Syria, during which he travelled 1000 mi on foot.
 While at Jesus he was a keen member of the University Officers' Training Corps (OTC).

 He graduated with First Class Honours after submitting a thesis titled The Influence of the Crusades on European Military Architecture—to the End of the 12th Century, partly based on his field research with Beeson in France, and his solo research in France and the Middle East.
-Lawrence was fascinated by the Middle Ages; his brother Arnold wrote in 1937 that "medieval researches" were a "dream way of escape from bourgeois England".
+Lawrence was fascinated by the Middle Ages.
+His brother Arnold wrote in 1937 that "medieval researches" were a "dream way of escape from bourgeois England".